brookenf/hubspot-extend-workshop/README.md

 # HubSpot.Extend() Workshop: Adding CRM to your Skillset - Getting Started with HubSpot's Platform API

+**This workshop is part of HubSpot.Extend() 2022, hosted on October 27, 2022.
+This repository will not be maintained post-workshop day, October 26, 2022.**

 Welcome to HubSpot.Extend()'s Workshop Day.
 Our workshop has three parts:
 1. Setting Up Your Dev Environment
 2. Creating a Custom Object